-- Develop an understanding of vocational and work education. - Develop understanding of Carrying out vocational assessment and make vocational education plan. - Develop understanding about acquiring the concept of independent living and empowerment. - Critically reflect upon various issues regarding curriculum and policies on vocational and Work Education at school education
+- develop Develop an understanding of vocational and work education. - develop Develop understanding of Carrying out vocational assessment and make vocational trainingeducation plan. - -develop understanding about Plans for transition from School to job. - -develop-understanding about identifying various avenues for job placement. - developDevelop understanding about acquiring the concept of independent living and empowerment. - Critically reflect upon various issues regarding curriculum and policies on vocational and Work Education at school education

-UNIT-I: WORK EXPERIENCE IN SCHOOL
+UNIT-I: -FUNDAMENTALS & ASSESSMENT OF WORK EXPERIENCE IN SCHOOL